News from March to October

 Here is his official statement;

-have decided to call it a day with Oasis.
+"After a lot of consideration I have decided to call it a day with Oasis.
 I've had a

 fantastic 8 years in one of the best bands ever to come out of Britain, and now feel